Proud to be made in Britain

 Over the next 25 years, and the rise of China has seen them challenging the US as the largest economy in the world.
 Achieved solely through their manufacturing base,

-To start with, cheap Chinese copies by unscrupulous manufacturing companies, was the scourge of western commerce but still being bought by the consumers, however, those days are rapidly disappearing with the quality and ethics of Chinese output improving consistently.
-Other low cost region, Eastern Europe, Brazil and particularly India also still challenge for the Chinese crown.
+To start with, cheap Chinese copies by unscrupulous manufacturing companies were the scourge of western commerce.
+These copies were still being bought by the consumers, however, those days are rapidly disappearing with the quality and ethics of Chinese output improving consistently.
+Other low cost regions, Eastern Europe, Brazil and particularly India, also still challenge for the Chinese crown.